ScottLogic/Technology-Carbon-Standard/pages/information/hardware/embodied.md

 Many manufacturers choose to provide life cycle emissions data such as information relating to the [Product Carbon Footprint (PCF)](/glossary#product-carbon-footprint-pcf) of a product or device.
 [Read more about life cycle emissions data.](../lifecycle#life-cycle-emissions-data)

 Typically, PCF documentation breaks down the total carbon footprint of a product or device into life cycle stages: manufacturing, transportation, use, and end-of-life.
-An embodied carbon estimate can be derived by combining manufacturing, transportation, and end-of-life emissions.
+An embodied carbon estimate can be derived by combining the emissions estimates not attributable to the use stage (typically manufacturing, transportation, and end-of-life emissions).
 Reported figures typically represent lifetime emissions and can be [amortised](/glossary#amortisation) to estimate annual contributions based on the assumed device lifespan outlined in the PCF.

 Embodied carbon varies between different devices, as illustrated by the following example: